Frequently Asked Questions

 How does the program at UC Davis differ from PREP at other sites?

 - Each site designs its program to fit the institution, with research that varies depending on the interests of the faculty.
 It’s up to you to figure out the research, program components, and institutional and community setting that best fit you.
+You can find other PREP sites at a list of participating institutions.

 Does the PREP@UCD curriculum include a GRE preparation course?